1 Corinthians 8:1-9:27 Comments by Stephen Ricker

 * 1 Corinthians 8:1-3 "Now about food sacrificed to idols: We know that we all possess knowledge.
 Knowledge puffs up, but love builds up.
 The man who thinks he knows something does not yet know as he ought to know.
 But the man who loves God is known by God."

-* The Greek and Roman cultures were full of idols and temples where people would offer sacrifices, including meat.
+The Greek and Roman cultures were full of idols and temples where people would offer sacrifices, including meat.
 People would buy and eat this meat at the temples.

 Paul answered a question about this.
 The Corinthian congregation asking if it was ok to eat this meat since the idols weren't really gods.
 He said sure as long as it doesn't cause someone with a weak conscience to sin.

 As I grow in Christ and do the right things my conscience becomes stronger.
 Truly I have grown a lot and needed to change my thoughts and actions through the years.
 Growing in conscience isn't easy for my sinful nature is always there.
 God writes his word on my heart through the Holy Spirit, help to my conscience.
-(Rom.
-7:15-22)
+(Romans 7:15-22)

 God did not create man with a conscience.
 Adam and Eve knew God.
 Since they had not sinned they did not need to determine if what they were doing had been right or wrong.
 Yet God told Adam, "You must not eat from the tree of the knowledge of good and evil."
 When he and his wife ate from the forbidden tree they gained a conscience and passed it down to all.
 They learned good and evil.
 They gained a conscience.